valtimo-platform/valtimo-documentation/using-valtimo/plugin/smartdocuments/configure-smartdocuments.md

 3. A value retrieved from a process variable.
 This value should start with `pv:` and should end with the name of the process variable.
 For example `pv:firstname`.

 After filling in all fields, the process-link can be saved.
-Now everytime the service-task is executed, a document is generated.
+Now every time the service-task is executed, a document is generated.
 Remember that the generated document is not visible anywhere yet.
 A logical next step is to handle the generated document.
 For example, the next service-task can add the generated document to the case.